Key Takeaways

 This approach takes longer to organize and conduct, and is unlikely to be conducted quickly or often.
 Moreover, it’s important to source a pool of relevant users, which in the case of cognitive walkthrough means that they are new to the media being tested and are in the product target audience.

-Where did Cognitive Walkthrough come from?
+Where did cognitive walkthrough come from?

 For as long as people have been inventing new systems, they have tested how efficient those systems are for new users.
 Early software engineers created processes to review and test the sequence of actions that users need to take in order to interact with their projects, which is the origin of cognitive walkthrough for product development.